-31-27 entitled "Motor Vehicle Offenses" are hereby amended to read as follows:
+SECTION 1.
+Sections 31-27-2 and 31-27-2.1 of the General Laws in Chapter 31-27 1 2 entitled "Motor Vehicle Offenses" are hereby amended to read as follows:

-3 31-27-2.
-Driving under influence of liquor or drugs. -- (a) Whoever drives or and shall be punished as provided in subsection (d) of this section.
+31-27-2.
+Driving under influence of liquor or drugs. -- (a) Whoever drives or otherwise operates any vehicle in the state while under the influence of any intoxicating liquor, combination of these, shall be guilty of a misdemeanor except as provided in subdivision (d)(3)